bankless-academy/bankless-academy/public/lesson/en/optimism-governance.md

 - [ ] An unlimited good shared amongst a specific group of people.

 > ℹ️ Try again!
-This defines a private, infinite good, like a cinema or toll road.
+This defines a closed, infinite good, like a cinema or toll road.

-- [ ] A public resource that cannot run out.
+- [ ] An openly public resource that cannot run out.

 > ℹ️ Correct!
-This defines a public, infinite good, like software or knowledge.
+This defines an open, infinite good, like software or knowledge.

 - [ ] Free, limited access to a public service.

 > ℹ️ Try again!
-This defines a public, finite service, like socialized healthcare.
+This defines an open, finite service, like socialized healthcare.

 # Progressive Decentralization

 Many great blockchain projects begin with a centralized group and vision.
-This gives the project crucial focus in building and spending, but a global community needs more than promises of eventual decentralization to truly be a DAO.
+This gives the project crucial focus in building and spending, but a global community needs more than promises of eventual decentralization to truly be a `DAO`.

-On OP, the founder and community groups are thought of as follows:
+On Optimism, the network, founders, and community are thought of as follows:

+- 🌐 **Optimism Network:** The autonomous code on the blockchain — the smart contracts.
-- 🏦 **Optimism Foundation:** The network founders, steward of the Collective.
-They run governance experiments, provide initial resources, build partnerships, and start the ecosystem.
+- 🏦 **Optimism Foundation:** The network founders.
+They kickstart the ecosystem, provide initial resources, and act as community steward, before eventually dissolving.
 - 👬 **Optimism Collective:** The governing community; a diverse set of global participants.
 They are responsible for the long term ownership and management of the ecosystem.
+The term ‘DAO’ covers both the Collective and the Network.

-There are legal checks and balances, such as the Collective’s ability to remove members of the Foundation.
-This ensures slow transfer of network ownership to the community, before the Foundation eventually dissolves.
+Legal checks and balances, such as the Collective’s ability to remove members of the Foundation, ensure slow transfer of network ownership to the community.

 ![](https://app.banklessacademy.com/lesson/images/optimism-governance/progressive-decentralization-d2955246.svg)